Online Student Support Services and Resources

 3. The Marquette Career Network helps facilitate career-related conversations between Marquette Students and the Marquette Network.
 This platform will give students an opportunity to seek knowledge and advice, explore career fields in which they are interested, and build their professional network with alumni around the world.

-4. GoinGlobal is a career development tool co-sponsored by the Career Services Center and the Office of International Education.
+4. GoinGlobal is a career development tool co-sponsored by the Career Center and the Office of International Education.
 The site contains country-specific career and employment resources, worldwide internship, and job listings as well as country-specific corporate profiles.
 International Students can search for positions in the H1B/OPT tab.
 GoinGlobal includes access to CultureWizard, which aims to help students "become more effective in their communications across cultures and interact more successfully with friends and colleagues from around the globe."
 Undergraduate/Graduate Students and Alumni can access GoinGlobal via Handshake.

 5. What Can I Do with This Major? is a website where students can learn more about their chosen field.
 Click on MAJORS of interest to see outlines of common career areas, employers, and strategies designed to maximize career opportunities.